mathewlippincott/headfullofair/_pages/boundarylayers.md

 Today we're going to explore how trees reshape the atmosphere and observe the signs of the wind moving around us.

 A boundary layer is the space between an object and a free flowing stream of air.
-In a boundary layer, air speed increases from nothing at the surface of the object to the speed of the air stream.
+In a boundary layer, air speed increases from nothing at the surface of the object to the speed of the surrounding air stream.

 There is a boundary layer between between you and the moss you’re looking at.
 There is also a boundary layer between the earth and the atmosphere, called the Atmospheric Boundary Layer.